Mabrey scores 18, No. 1 Notre Dame routs Wake Forest 78-48

 BIG PICTURE

-Wake Forest: The Demon Deacons were playing their second straight game without 6-foot-1 guard Alex Sharp, their second leading scorer at 12.7 points per game.
-Sharp broke her right hand during practice in between the Deacons’ losses to Miami (72-57) and Boston College (65-64) and will miss four to six weeks.
-Sharp, who is from Melbourne, Australia, is one of five foreign players on the Wake Forest roster.
-The others are Ellen Hahne (Sweden), Raca (Serbia), Morra (Canada) and Elisa Penna (Italy).
+Wake Forest: The Demon Deacons were playing their second straight game without 6-foot-1 guard Alex Sharp, their second leading scorer at 12.7 ppg.
+Sharp broke her right hand during practice in between the Deacons’ losses to Miami and Boston College and is expected to miss four to six weeks.
+Sharp, who is from Melbourne, Australia, is one of five international players on the Wake Forest roster.
+The others are Ellen Hahne (Sweden), Raca (Serbia), Morra (Canada) and Penna (Italy).

 Notre Dame: The Fighting Irish have won 28 straight games against unranked teams after beating a top 10-opponent.
-But the Irish again had trouble handling the ball in the first half, committing 10 turnovers.
+But they again had trouble handling the ball in the first half, committing 10 turnovers and finishing with 18.
 Against Louisville, Notre Dame had 11 of its 18 turnovers in the first half.

 UP NEXT